howardjones/network-weathermap/docs/dev/dev-README.md

 ## Introduction ##

-So you can play along at home, here are some notes on how Weathermap prepared for release, how to create a dev environment, and how to complete the pre-release testing.
+So you can play along at home, here are some notes on how Weathermap is prepared for release, how to create a dev environment, and how to complete the pre-release testing.